Evasive Driving vs. Executive Protection

 Not all drivers are protectors, but all protectors must be a Security Driver.

 Is it possible for a driver to be a bodyguard and vice versa?
 Of course, but not at the same time.
-One of the rules of executive protection is that every bodyguard must be able to commandeer a vehicle in order to evacuate his or her principal under any circumstance, even if he or she is not the designated Security Driver for that detail.
+One of the rules of executive protection involves every bodyguard.
+Every bodyguard must be able to commandeer a vehicle.
+The goal is to evacuate his or her principal under any circumstance.
+This holds true even if he or she is not the designated security driver for that detail.

 The function of the Security Driver

-The security driver has as an only function, that of operating a vehicle, while the rest of the team oversee other responsibilities such as surveillance detection, etc. Their attention should be limited to the vehicle and the SAFE transportation of the executive from point A to point B.
+The security driver has only one function.
+That function is operating a vehicle.
+Meanwhile, the rest of the team oversee other responsibilities such as surveillance detection.
+Their attention should be limited to the vehicle.
+It should also focus on the SAFE transportation of the executive from point A to point B.

-A Security Driver must have the skills necessary for this and must be the team member with the highest self-control during critical situation.
-This means, that he or she must be able to maintain his decision-making abilities under pressure, and possess the skills needed to perform his or her job even when stress or fear increases.
+A security driver must have the skills necessary for this.
+He or she must be the team member with the highest self-control during critical situation.
+This means he or she must maintain decision-making abilities under pressure.
+He or she must also possess the skills needed to perform the job.
+This holds true even when stress or fear increases.

 A Security Driver, in short, must be able to control the vehicle above 80% of its capabilities under high stress conditions.
 (Specially fear induced stress)

-The only way to achieve this is through training, stress inoculation and most importantly the ability to measure the skills of each individual as a decision-making tool to be able to allocate assets within a protection detail according to their performance.
-And this should never be done based on human opinion, but on a scientific method of reporting.
+The only way to achieve this is through training and stress inoculation.
+Most importantly, it requires the ability to measure the skills of each individual.
+This measurement serves as a decision-making tool.
+It allows you to allocate assets within a protection detail according to their performance.
+This should never be done based on human opinion.
+It should be done on a scientific method of reporting.

 Key Skills for the job